-Following the university’s decision to continue remote program delivery in the fall, we are moving the majority of our in-person courses and programs to online-supported delivery.
+To protect the health and safety of our community, we are moving the majority of our in-person courses and programs to online-supported delivery through August 31, 2021.
 We are in the process of updating information on the website for specific courses and programs.

 If your course has moved to remote delivery, you will receive instructions on how to access your course before it begins.

 If we aren’t able to deliver your in-person course remotely, it will be cancelled or postponed, and we’ll notify you personally.
 Our usual refund policy will apply in this case.